Moarram/ping-and-ding/README.md

 To run the script repeatedly you should use `cron` or some equivalent to ensure that it will keep working even after the machine restarts (see [Cron](#cron) section below).

 ### Slack
-To receive notifications we need to set up a [Slack web-hook](https://slack.com/help/articles/115005265063-Incoming-webhooks-for-Slack).
+To receive notifications we need to set up a [Slack webhook](https://slack.com/help/articles/115005265063-Incoming-webhooks-for-Slack).
 The steps are as follows:

-1. First, [create a new Slack app](https://api.slack.com/apps/new).
+1. [Create a new Slack app](https://api.slack.com/apps/new).
 Choose to create "from scratch" when prompted.
 Name the app and choose a workspace, then click "Create App".

-1. Under "Add features and functionality", choose "Incoming Webhooks" and toggle "Activate Incoming Webhooks" on.
+1. Create a webhook.
+Under "Add features and functionality", choose "Incoming Webhooks" and toggle "Activate Incoming Webhooks" on.
 Scroll down and click "Add New Webhook to Workspace".
+Choose a channel to receive the notifications.

-1. Choose a channel to receive the notifications.
-Copy the webhook URL from the bottom of the "Incoming Webhooks" page.
-Paste this into your config file as the notifier url.
+1. Copy the webhook URL from the bottom of the "Incoming Webhooks" page and paste this into your config file as the notifier url.

 To send a test notification, edit a target in the config file to expect something that won't happen, such as `"status": 0` and run the script.
 You should receive a notification in the Slack channel you chose.